310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/sweet_home.md

 Sometimes we meet him in real life, and when I realize I may have to put that much work in as well… I start to get scared.
 I know I’m being pathetic…

-It just became natural for him to crossdress, and as long as the outfit’s cute, he'd wear all kinds of things, from baby outfits to animal costumes…
+It just became natural for him to cross-dress, and as long as the outfit’s cute, he'd wear all kinds of things, from baby outfits to animal costumes…

 Every single time he does anything, he has to think about whether it's cute or not.

 He's had to completely put aside everything else to become fully specialized in being cute.
-It’s what he had to do to get by in the industry, and he's now succeeding because of it.
+It’s what he had to do to get by in the industry, and he's now succeeding 'cause of it.

 Those are the principles female idols have set for this industry.